-No pupil will be refused admission to school on the basis of his or her SEN. In line with the SEN and Disability Act, we will not discriminate against disabled children and we will take all reasonable steps to provide effective educational provision.
+In line with the SEND Code of Practice and Disability Act, we will not discriminate against disabled children and we will take all reasonable steps to provide effective educational provision.
 We follow the Local Authority's guidelines with respect to providing priority places for pupils with SEND.
-Care is taken to ensure vulnerable pupils, including CLA and SEND pupils have a smooth transition into school.
-Whenever possible the pupil is visited by the SENDCO and/or class teacher and support packages are put in place to reduce anxiety and establish a positive relationship from the very start with the pupil and parents/carers.
+Care is taken to ensure vulnerable pupils, including CLA and SEND pupils, have a smooth transition into school.
+Whenever possible, the pupil is visited by the SENDCO and/or class teacher and support packages are put in place to reduce anxiety and establish a positive relationship from the very start with the pupil and parents/carers.
 Transition into school is then carefully planned to ensure the pupil has the best possible start to life as part of the Northowram School family.
 Arrangements for this can be obtained by speaking to the SENDCO.

-For transition between key stages we provide children with the opportunity to spend time with their new teacher and build a relationship with them prior to starting in September through a transition day.
+For transition between key stages, we provide children with the opportunity to spend time with their new teacher and build a relationship with them prior to starting in September through a transition day.
 If the child has a more complex need then we provide children with chances to visit their new teacher on a regular basis prior to the end of the year either to share work or to go and speak to them about something they would like them to know.
 Children are also given a transition booklet to take home over the summer that supports them with the move and helps to reduce anxiety.
 All new teachers will be given the relevant information and prior intervention outcome information within their SEND file and given any other information via transition meetings.
-All pupils will also move up to the next year group with a pupil passport and a holding PLP.
+All pupils will also move up to the next year group with a holding PLP.
 Teaching staff work hard to ensure that provision is maintained and continues to be as effective as possible when transitioning into a new year group.